dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

             yield x |]
 ```

-## Active patterns - what happens when patterns get big and complex?
+## What to fo when patterns get big and complex?

 Pattern matching can get big and gnarly, and in particular record pattern matching, for example: